feaser/openblt/README.md

 - **https://sourceforge.net/projects/openblt/**

-For those that prefer GIT for their version control, there is a read only mirror of SVN repository at GitHub:
+For those that prefer GIT for their version control, there is a read-only mirror of the SVN repository at GitHub:

 - **https://github.com/feaser/openblt/**